neoink/vue-sfc-generator/README.md

 - _component name_: This is the kebab-case version of your SFC component name - what your component's tag would be if you were to use this in an HTML page or another component.
 Since any kebab-case tag name would also be a safe file name, this will also be the name of the generated files.
 - _save path_: Where do you want to save this component?
 By default, the wizard will use your current directory and create a new folder with the same kebab-case name as your component (eg. ./my-component/).

-After prompting you for this information, the wizard then creates copies of the files found in the `templates` directory and performs the forementioned {{ variables }} replacement using the information enterd.
+After prompting you for this information, the wizard then creates copies of the files found in the `templates` directory and performs the forementioned {{ variables }} replacement using the information enterd with [handlebars](https://github.com/wycats/handlebars.js/).

 ### Developing your SFC